mohsin-ashraf/personal-msds/todayIlearned.md

 ## Day 01 | April 01 2020 | Wednesday
-- Starting Machine Learning Course by Adrew Ng [Coursera].
+- Started Machine Learning Course by Adrew Ng [Coursera].
 - Learned what is machine learning and types of Machine Learning.
 	- Supervised Learning.
 	- Unsupervised Learning.